kyverno/website/content/en/docs/Monitoring/cleanup-ttl-controller-deleted-objects.md

 ---
-title: Cleanup Controller Deleted Objects
+title: "Cleanup Controller Deleted Objects"
+description: >
-description: This metric can be used to track the number of objects deleted by the cleanup TTL controller.
+    This metric can be used to track the number of objects deleted by the cleanup TTL controller.
 weight: 45
 ---